pspete/IdentityCommand/README.md

 ## Support

-_IdentityCommand_ is neither developed nor supported by CyberArk; any official support channels offered by the vendor are not appropriate for seeking help with the _IdentityCommand_ module.
+_IdentityCommand_ is neither developed nor supported by Palo Alto / CyberArk; any official support channels offered by the vendor are not appropriate for seeking help with the _IdentityCommand_ module.

 Help and support should be sought by [opening an issue][new-issue].